brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first couple of code cells of the IPython notebook.
+The functions used to build lists of images, extract information and generate HOG features are here.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: